yetulaxman/containers-workflows/_hands-on/day4/snakemake.md

 title: Tutorial6 - Sankemake toy example
 ---

-Snakemake workflow, which is defined in terms of rules that define how to create output files from input files, is one of the popular workflow managers in bioinformatics community.
+Snakemake workflow, which is described in terms of rules that define how to create output files from input files, is one of the popular workflow managers in bioinformatics community.
 Snakemake is available as a module in Puhti environment.
 And also, Snakemake can be easily installed in user's own space (e.g., Projappl directory) if you need to have a specific version for your scientific workflows.

 ## Running Snakemake with a pre-installed module on Puhti

 Snakemake is installed as a module on Puhti and can be used.

 ```bash
 module load snakemake/7.17.1